 Avoid “Authorization number” warehouses

-Find an Agency you can trust
+Find an Iran travel agency you can trust

 This is tough – especially if, like me, you bought the plane ticket, realized the mistake you made, and were in a mad rush to find a company to work with.
 There are lots of tour companies in Iran – from budget to luxury.

 Visa Authorization Number

 This took me about 15 days.
 I’ve heard 5-20 days from others.
 When the number comes through, they’ll send you a document like this:

 Getting your Iranian travel visa

 Because you have been pre-approved for a visa, you must fill out a specific application.
 Form 103 is the visa application applicable to you.
-You can find it here.

 After completing the application, paste a passport quality photo (not a printed one, a real one with your name on the back) in the top-left corner.
 I just used a small dab of glue for this.

 I used FedEx.
-From the day I sent it in to the day I received my visa took 8 days.
+From the day I sent it in to the day I received my Iranian visa took 8 days.
 I expected it to be longer, especially since it was the week President Trump issued his notorious Executive Order.

 This was my reward:

 An Iranian visa is valid for 3 months and you can stay up to 30 days within that time frame.
-However, as a Canadian or an American, chances are your Iran visa will only be valid for the dates provided for your guided tour.
+However, as a Canadian or an American, your Iran visa will only be valid for the dates provided for your guided tour.

-In the end, I am breathing much easier.
+In the end, I was able to breathe easy.
 The process became even more stressful after the President issued his order, but it would have been so much easier on my mental health if I’d done my research.

 - Do your research on Iran visa requirements

 - Plan well for your trip to Iran

-- Work with a reputable agency
+- Work with a reputable agency for Iran tour packages

 - Fill out everything accurately